Hardwick, Massachusetts: History

+Lambstown was officially incorporated in 1739 as "Hardwick," named in honor of Philip Yorke, 1st Earl of Hardwicke, an English nobleman.

+In a petition to the General Court in 1754, Timothy Ruggles, the member of the Massachusetts House of Representatives for Hardwick, said of the nascent town:

+"[T]he inhabitants[...] went on said lands in poor and low circumstance, and by means of the exceeding roughness of said lands they are to this day obliged to yearly expend large sums[...] there are not above eighty families in said town, many of which are extremely poor."

-Hardwick was first settled in 1737 and was officially incorporated in 1739, named in honor of Philip Yorke, Lord Hardwicke, an English nobleman.
-In 1762, General Timothy Ruggles, one of the leading Tories of New England, introduced the Hardwick Fair, now the oldest annual fair in the United States.
+In 1762, Ruggles, now a brigadier general of the Massachusetts Militia and one of the leading New England Tories (colonists openly loyal to The Crown), introduced the Hardwick Fair, now the oldest annual fair in the United States.
 During the late 1800s, Hardwick experienced an expansion of its manufacturing industry, textile and paper mills, both of which left the area by the 1930s.
 The town has retained its agricultural roots, a long-standing tradition in the region.
 Hardwick is the home of Eagle Hill School, founded in 1967.